mrzzy/ntu-sc1015/README.md

 As potential business owners with no ingenious business idea, what business should we open and how do we ensure it stays open?
 Using our new skills from SC1015, we attempt to take a data-driven approach to answer the question.
 The analysis will be based on a dataset provided by Yelp.

 ## Contributors
-- @mrzzy - Data Preperation, Machine Learning
+- @mrzzy - Data Preparation, Machine Learning
 - @jyorien - EDA Analsys (1 - 3)
 - @RogerKwek - EDA Analsys (4 - 5)

+## Data Preparation
+[Data Preparation](dataprep.ipynb): Dataset sampling & denormalisation with Apache Spark & Parquet.

 ## Exploratory Data Analysis Questions
 1) Do Closed businesses have more negative reviews?
 [Q1](https://github.com/mrzzy/ntu-sc1015/blob/main/nlp/sentiment_analysis.ipynb)